Tax choice: Opinions

 Daniel J. Brown examines tax-target plans in educational programs.

-Alan T. Peacock, in his 1961 book The Welfare Society, advocates greater diversity in public services (education, housing, hospitals).

 Optimal quantities of public goods

 According to Vincent and Elinor Ostrom, it is possible that government may oversupply, and a market arrangement may undersupply, those public goods for which exclusion is not feasible.

 Foot voting versus tax choice

 Foot voting and voting with one's taxes are two methods that have been proposed to allow taxpayers to reveal their preferences for public policies.
 Foot voting refers to where people move to areas that offer a more attractive bundle of public policies.
 In theory foot voting would force local governments to compete for taxpayers.
 Tax choice, on the other hand, would allow taxpayers to indicate their preferences with their individual taxes.
 Wallace E. Oates wrote: "In the Tiebout model, for example, there is costless mobility; individuals seek out a jurisdiction that provides exactly the level of output of the public good that they wish to consume.
 In so doing, they reveal their preferences for 'local' public outputs and generate a Pareto-efficient outcome in the public sector."